-Selection bias initially is less likely since the participation rate for the initial ECRHS I postal questionnaire was high (86%) [17], and the response rate from RHINE II to RHINE III was reasonable (71%).
-Non-participants in RHINE II had slightly higher prevalence of respiratory symptoms but lower prevalence of allergic rhinitis in ECRHS I. Non-participants in RHINE III (N=4,625) had slightly higher prevalence of respiratory symptoms and asthma in RHINE II as compared to participants.
+Initial selection bias is unlikely, since the participation rate for the initial ECRHS I postal questionnaire was high (86%) [17], and the response rate from RHINE II to RHINE III was reasonable (71%).
+Nonparticipants in RHINE II had slightly higher prevalence of respiratory symptoms, but lower prevalence of allergic rhinitis in ECRHS I. Nonparticipants in RHINE III (n=4625) had slightly higher prevalence of respiratory symptoms and asthma in RHINE II as compared to participants.
 However, the prevalence of dampness indicators at baseline (RHINE II) did not differ between participants and non-respondents in RHINE III.
-Most of the exposure data was assessed at baseline to avoid recall bias.
+Most of the exposure data were assessed at baseline to avoid recall bias.
 Similar results were obtained both in the crude and multivariate analysis with adjusting of potential confounders.
 Thus, our results are unlikely to be influenced by selection or information bias.
 One limitation is that we did not ask about family history of allergies or respiratory diseases.